brian220/Sketch2PointCloud/README.md

 pip install -r requirements.txt
 ```

-We recommand using python virtual env to set up the environment.
+We recommand using python [virtual env](https://docs.python.org/zh-tw/3/tutorial/venv.html) to set up the environment.

+This code is tested under CUDA 11.0 on Ubuntu 20.04 and a RTX2080 super GPU.

 ### For model training and testing
-*Before training and testing, please check the config files in `configs/` folder to make sure the paths are correct*
+Before training and testing, please check the config files in `configs/` to make sure the paths are correct

 <br />

-*Training*
+**Training**

 For the reconstruction module:
 ```
 python runner.py --train_gan